spack/spack-tutorial/tutorial_environments.rst

 .. note::

-   `spack add` does not install the package in your environment.
-   You'll need to run ``spack install`` for that.
+   You'll need to run ``spack install`` to install added packages in your environment because ``spack add`` only adds it to the configuraton.

-Now use ``spack remove`` to remove it from the environment:
+Now use ``spack remove`` to remove the spec from the configuration:

 .. literalinclude:: outputs/environments/remove-anonymous-1.out
    :language: console